-I love quick breads, they are so easy to make and because they lack yeast, you can have a warm loaf of bread ready to eat in no time.
-Try my Award Winning Banana Bread, Blueberry Zucchini Bread with a Lemon Glaze and Strawberry Banana Bread whenever you crave a slice of amazing bread.
+I love a good quick bread!
+They are so easy to make and because they lack yeast, you can have a warm loaf of bread ready to eat in no time.
+Try my banana, blueberry zucchini, and strawberry banana bread whenever you crave a slice of amazing bread.

 Cranberry Orange Quick Bread

-Although winter is peak season for both oranges and cranberries, you can use frozen cranberries and make this year round.
+Although winter is the peak season for both oranges and cranberries, you can use frozen cranberries and make this year-round.
 If you have it, fresh orange juice is always best, giving it a fresh deep flavor.
 But you can certainly use orange juice already made up from concentrate or buy from the store.
 Either way will still deliver an impeccable flavor.

 - Sugar: This is for rolling the cranberries in.